Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Experiments

 \section{Experiments}

-In this section, we evaluate our \textbf{NaLaFormer} on both vision and language tasks.
-For vision tasks, we conduct experiments on image classification on ImageNet-1K \cite{imagenet}, object detection \& instance segmentation on COCO \cite{COCO}, and semantic segmentation on ADE20K \cite{ade20k}, comparing the performance with current efficient models.
-In addition, we pre-train \textbf{NaLaFormer} language models from scratch and evaluate the pretrained model on common-sense reasoning tasks.
-All experiments were conducted on 8 NVIDIA A100, A800, A6000 and 3090 GPUs.
-Full experiment details are provided in APPENDIX \ref{sec:datasets}.
+In this section, we evaluate our \textbf{NaLaFormer} on various vision tasks.
+First of all, we conduct experiments on image classification on ImageNet-1K \citep{imagenet}, object detection and instance segmentation on COCO \citep{COCO}, and semantic segmentation on ADE20K \citep{ade20k} and CityScapes \citep{cityscapes}, comparing the performance with current efficient models.
+In addition, we conduct the Single Image Super-Resolution (SISR) task using DIV2K \citep{div2k} as the training dataset.
+For diffusion models, we integrate the proposed linear attention with DiT \citep{dit} and SiT \citep{sit} using ImageNet-1K \citep{imagenet}.
+To verify the generality of our method on language modality, we pre-train NaLaFormer language models from scratch and evaluate the pretrained model on common-sense reasoning tasks.
+At last, we assess NaLaFormer on the Long Range Arena (LRA) task \citep{lra} to compare against other linear attention models.
+Full experiment details and implementation details are provided in Appendix \ref{sec:datasets}, while ablation studies are reported in Appendix \ref{appendix:ablation}.